Sunday, June 26, 2016

 Yes, there are Messier globular star clusters and then there are Messier globular star clusters.
 M56 is most assuredly not an M13.
 Or even an M30 or M53, though the cluster’s specs don’t sound that scary.
 It shines out at magnitude 8.4 from its lair in Lyra and spans a mere 8’48” of space.
 The problem is that it’s a Shapley Sawyer Type X. A XII is the loosest type, so M56 is much like NGC 5053, if not quite that bad—5053 is an even looser XI and is considerably dimmer.

-But, yes, M56 can be tough; it was amazingly so for me when I hunted it one long ago night from my parents’ suburban backyard with my 4.25-inch Palomar Junior reflector.
+But, yeah, M56 can be tough; it was amazingly so for me when I hunted it one long ago night from my parents’ suburban backyard with my 4.25-inch Palomar Junior reflector.
 It was a Messier globular and Lyra was riding high.
 Ought to be duck soup, right?
 I got the scope on the cluster’s approximate position with the aid of Norton’s Star Atlas.
 Nothing.
 Nowhere.
 Could my aim be that far off?
 No. I finally spotted the little devil as a dim, very dim, round glow.
 That was M56?

 It’s easy to get on M56’s spot without a computerized telescope as it is conveniently placed approximately halfway along a line drawn between Albireo and Lyra’s Gamma star, Sulafat.
 It’s actually a little bit outside that line to the east by about 45’ and slightly closer to Albireo than Sulafat.
 If you need further direction, a fairly prominent magnitude 6 star, SAO 68040, is 24’ northwest of the cluster.